Pallackbhandari/Tourism-AI-System/README.md

 5. Tokyo Skytree (viewpoint)
 ==================================================

-📄 License
+## 📄 License

-This project is open-source and released under the MIT License.
+This project is Open-Source under the MIT License.
-Feel free to use it, improve it, and build amazing things — just keep the license included 🚀
+Feel free to improve and build amazing things — just keep the license included 🚀